-If you decide that you do want to use a landing page then the tool that is mentioned everywhere is Leadpages, which is definitely a powerful tool.
+If you decide that you do want to use a landing page then the tool that is mentioned a lot is Leadpages, which often tops the list of best landing page builders.

 Their landing page templates are designed to be “high converting” with each page element placed in the right spot to increase the number of sign-ups or sales.

 It comes with an equally high price point though.
-The cheapest Leadpages option is $300 per year (which works out at $25 per month) – this rises to $37 if you want to pay monthly.
+The cheapest Leadpages pricing option is $300 per year (which works out at $25 per month) – this rises to $37 if you want to pay monthly.

 So Leadpages pricing is a BIG investment for a side-hustle blogger – especially if you’re not making any money from your blog yet.

 I’d argue that it’s an expense that you can put off until you’re in a better position to afford it.

 After all, there are plenty of cheap and FREE alternatives to Leadpages, which means you can create really effective landing pages for a fraction of the cost.

 Let’s take a look…

 FREE ALTERNATIVES TO LEADPAGES

 1 – Alternatives to Leadpages: Create a simple landing page on your blog

 Who says you need a fancy tool to create landing pages?